Sail back in time to the Golden Age Of Travel on the SS Atlantica

 For a guide to what else is on in London in May, click here.

-Posted on 15 May 2016, in Entertainment, London, Music, Nightlife and tagged 1930s, Bourne and Hollingsworth, fancy dress, London, Vintage.
+Posted on 15 May 2016, in Entertainment, music, Nightlife and tagged 1930s, Bourne and Hollingsworth, fancy dress, Vintage.
 Bookmark the permalink.
 Comments Off on Sail back in time to the Golden Age Of Travel on the SS Atlantica.